devshaun-c/instahome-exercise/README.md

 - [ ] Revise schedule database
   - [ ] Make schedule as Root (use partnerName as key)
-- [ ] Revise template database
-  - [ ] Use activity name with "-" for acitivityId + include coded time
 - [ ] Checkout summary page
   - [ ] On register + countdown, set firebase to reserve spot
     - [ ] Field for viewing:TRUE and paid:TRUE